Paratriathlon at the Summer Paralympics

 Paratriathlon debuted at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.

 Paratriathlon is a variant of the triathlon for athletes with a variety of physical disabilities.
 The sport is governed by the International Triathlon Union (ITU).

 The Paralympic event is a sprint race consisting of 750 m swimming, 20 km cycling and 5 km running stages.
 Athletes of both sexes compete in six categories according to the nature of their physical impairments.
+Some classifications allow for helpers in transition, while others allow for sighted pilot-guides throughout the race.

 2016

 The Paratriathlon debuted at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.

 Medals

 2020

 The Paratriathlon returned to the program at the 2020 Summer Paralympics in Tokyo, Japan.
 Classifications have been slightly amended in the interim, allowing for the introduction of a tandem-bike based triathlon for visually impaired athletes with guides.

+2024

 Medal table

-Updated after the 2020 Summer Paralympics.
+Updated after the 2024 Summer Paralympics.